somphene/somphene.github.io/teaching/index.md

 #### It requires no effort to see something new, the difficulty in learning lies in unlearning the biases that block our vision.

-## Teaching Assistant for the following Courses at IIT Bombay
+## Teaching Assistant (Courses at IIT Bombay)
+* Over the years, I have been fortunate to have been given the opportunity to teach (and relearn) the following courses:
 ### [Calculus](https://somphene.github.io/teaching/calculus)
 ### [Linear Algebra](https://somphene.github.io/teaching/linearalgebra)
 ### [Ordinary Differential Equations](https://somphene.github.io/teaching/odes)